Decentralized Trials: How COVID-19 Pushed Us to Change the Clinical Trial Game

 One of the most significant changes to have impacted clinical trials in recent history has been the internet.
 Mobile phones and computers have enabled us to access information from multiple sources instantly.
 Prior to and during the COVID-19 pandemic, people have used websites as a tool to check for their symptoms or information about their health.
 The internet has allowed patients to unlock access to other patients’ experiences, a specific disease or treatment, make an informed decision about their treatment options, and whether to enroll in a clinical trial.
 It goes without saying that with this access, patients are now more informed than ever.

 The internet and the subsequent digitalization of healthcare, accelerated by COVID-19, allowed for the move from traditional clinical trial methods to Decentralized Clinical Trials (DCTs).
 Without the internet, such progress would not have been achieved.
 In contrast to traditional trials which require patients to visit sites, reducing the inclusion of diverse populations and can be burdensome for patients, DCTs offer a more patient-centric approach to leading clinical trials.
-DCTs enable the use of remote strategies to be deployed which, in turn, allow for further diversity of the participant sample and reduce patient burden.
+DCTs enable the use of remote strategies to be deployed which, in turn, allow for further diversity of the patient sample and reduce patient burden.

 What Does It Look Like from a Practical Standpoint?